Red Wilson (baseball): Major League Baseball

 Wilson was selected in the fourth round, 52nd pick overall of the 1950 NFL draft by the Cleveland Browns under Paul Brown, but opted for a baseball career after leaving Wisconsin.
 He was signed by the Chicago White Sox as an amateur free agent in 1950, playing 85 games for them from 1951 to 1953.
 In May 1954, Wilson was traded to the Tigers in exchange for Matt Batts.
 Wilson played for Detroit during seven seasons years from 1954 through 1960, before ending his career with the Cleveland Indians in 1960.

 Wilson served as the primary catcher for Tigers pitcher Frank Lary, who was known as The Yankee Killer because of his 16–3 record against the New York Yankees with Wilson catching.
 Wilson batted .354 in the 21 games where he was paired with Lary against the Yankees, .096 above his career average.

-His most productive season came in 1958, when he played in a career-high 103 games, while collecting a .299 average with a .373 on-base percentage and 10 stolen bases, eighth-best mark in the American League.
+His most productive season came in 1958, when he played in a career-high 103 games, while collecting a .299 average with a .373 on-base percentage and a perfect record of 10 stolen bases without being caught, his 10 steals in 1958 is the eighth-best mark in the American League.
 Wilson also had an excellent year as a catcher in 1958, recording a range factor of 5.93, 0.59 points ahead of the league average for catchers, and caught Jim Bunning's no-hitter against the Boston Red Sox on July 20 of that year.
 The next season, he improved to a career-high range factor of 6.23 – 0.92 points above the league average.